-Our fashion magazines then encourage us to buy cheap bits and pieces weekly or even daily, and then show us how to purge our wardrobes clear of the rubbish every season, presumably to free up space for next season.
+Fashion magazines show us what to buy weekly, then show us how to purge our wardrobes clear of rubbish every season.

-Simple - such short lead times and cheap clothes are only made possible by exploitation of labour and natural resources.
-Sweat shops, pesticides, pollution, child labour and animal cruelty are just some examples of how fast fashion chains and, by extension, retailers maintain their high profit margins on the super cheap stock that they sell.
+Simple - short lead times and cheap clothes are only made possible by the exploitation of labour and natural resources.

 Smart fashion is about designing, producing, consuming and living better.

 Smart fashion is not time-based but quality-based.
 (There's a bit more about this on our waiting-list page.
 Afterall, it's why we have a waiting list)